Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials

 \lettersection{Other quasi-periodic lattices and universality}

-We now extend our results to other quasi-periodic models.
+We now extend our results to other quasiperiodic models.
 We first consider the imbalanced bichromatic lattice, Eq.~(\ref{eq:bichromatic}) with $V_1 \neq V_2$.
-On Fig.~\ref{fig:V1andV2}, we plot the ME versus the quasi-periodic amplitudes $V_1$ and $V_2$.
+In Fig.~\ref{fig:V1andV2}, we plot the ME versus the quasiperiodic amplitudes $V_1$ and $V_2$.
 The dark region corresponds to cases where the ME is absent.
-Its boundary yields the critical line in the plan $V_1$-$V_2$.
-For $V_1=V_2$, we recover the ME given in Eq.~(\ref{eq:criticalV0}).
-For $V_1 \gg V_2, \Er$ (resp.\ $V_2 \gg V_1, \Er$), the critical point is consistent with the AA result $\Delta = 2J$~\cite{aubry1980}, where $J$ is the tunneling energy induced by lattice $1$ (resp.\ 2) and $\Delta$ is the quasi-periodic amplitude associated to lattice $2$ (resp.\ $1$)~\cite{note:SupplMat}.
+Its boundary yields the critical line in the $V_1$-$V_2$ plane.
 Note that Fig~\ref{fig:V1andV2} is not symmetric by exchange of $V_1$ and $V_2$ even upon rescaling the energies.
-This owns to the strong dependence of the model on the incommensurate ratio $r$.
-However, we found that the localization transition is universal.
-Scanning $V_1$ up to values deep in the AA limit ($50\Er$), as well as for the discrete AA model, we always find $\mathrm{IPR}_0 \sim (V_2-V_{2\textrm{c}})^{\nu}$ with $\nu \simeq 0.33 \pm 0.02$~\cite{note:SupplMat}.
+This owes to the strong dependence of the model on the incommensurate ratio $r$.
+We found that the localization transition is universal, and the critical and fractal properties discussed above for the balanced case apply irrespectively to the relative amplitudes of the two lattices, \ie\ also for $V_1 \neq V_2$~\cite{note:SupplMat}.
+In particular, beyond the critical line, the ME still marks a sharp transition between exponentially localized and extended states, with no intermediate phase.
+The energy spectrum is fractal, with $\DH<1$, and thus nowhere dense.
+Moreover, for any value of $V_1$ up to values deep in the AA limit ($50\Er$), we always found $\IPR_0 \sim (V_2-V_{2\textrm{c}})^{\nu}$ with $\nu \simeq 0.33 \pm 0.02$.
+The same applies to the discrete AA model~\cite{note:SupplMat}.

-It is worth noting that the behaviour of the IPR differs from that of the Lyapunov exponent (inverse localization length).
-The IPR is dominated by the core of the wavefunction and characterizes for instance the short-range interaction energy of two particles in a localized state~\cite{lugan2007a}.
-In contrast, the Lyapunov exponent $\gamma$ characterizes the exponential tails of the wavefunctions, $\psi(x) \sim \exp(-\gamma \vert x \vert)$, and is insensitive to the core.
-For non-purely exponential wavefunctions, which appear in our model (see for instance Fig.~\ref{fig:IPReqLatt}(b) and Ref.~\cite{note:SupplMat}), these two quantities are not proportional.
-For instance, in the AA model, we have $\gamma \sim \ln(\Delta/2J)$, and, at the critical point $\Delta=2J$, one finds $\gamma \sim \Delta/2J \sim (V_2-V_{2\textrm{c}})^{\beta}$ with the Lyapunov critical exponent $\beta=1$.
-This value differs from the IPR critical exponent, $\nu \simeq 1/3$, found above.
+It is worth noting that the behavior of the IPR differs from that of the Lyapunov exponent (inverse localization length).
+The IPR is dominated by the core of the wave function and characterizes, for instance, the short-range interaction energy of two particles in a localized state~\cite{lugan2007a}.
+In contrast, the Lyapunov exponent $\gamma$ characterizes the exponential tails of the wave functions, $\psi(x) \sim \exp(-\gamma \vert x \vert)$, and it is insensitive to the core.
+For nonpurely exponential wave functions, which appear in our model (see for instance Fig.~\ref{fig:IPReqLatt}(b) and Ref.~\cite{note:SupplMat}), these two quantities are not proportional.
+For instance, in the AA model, one has $\gamma \sim \ln(\Delta/2J)$, and, at the critical point $\Delta=2J$, one finds $\gamma \sim \Delta/2J \sim (V_2-V_{2\textrm{c}})^{\beta}$ with the Lyapunov critical exponent $\beta=1$.
+This value differs from the IPR critical exponent-$\nu \simeq 1/3$-found above.

 We also considered the trichromatic lattice